Self Defense in Maryland: Can I Claim Self Defense?

 To successfully argue self-defense in Maryland, one must satisfy specific legal criteria.
 As the law denotes, self-defense is a "complete defense."
 However, this isn't a carte blanche to use force indiscriminately.
 Four pillars underpin a valid claim:

-1. Aggressor Status: Essentially, you shouldn't have instigated the conflict or, if you did initiate it, not escalated it to a level requiring deadly force.
+- Aggressor Status: You did not start the conflict.
+If you did start it, you did not escalate it to a level requiring deadly force.

 In circumstances involving deadly force, the regulations become more stringent.
 For the use of deadly force to be justified, the threat posed by the aggressor should be deemed capable of causing death or severe harm.